fedora-infra/mirrormanager2/README.rst

 Here are some preliminary instructions about how to stand up your own instance of mirrormanager2.
-We'll use a virtualenv and a sqlite database and we'll install our dependencies from the Python Package Index (PyPI).
+All required packages for MirrorManager2 are part of Fedora or RHEL/CentOS/EPEL.
+In the following example we will, however use a virtualenv and a sqlite database and we will install our dependencies from the Python Package Index (PyPI).

 First, set up a virtualenv::